chromiecraft/chromiecraft/README.md

 ### Report

 If you find a bug yourself, you can report it directly to the AC issue tracker.
-You can copy-paste [this template](https://raw.githubusercontent.com/chromiecraft/chromiecraft/main/issue_template.md) and simply fill in the bug description.
+You can copy-paste [this template](https://raw.githubusercontent.com/chromiecraft/chromiecraft/main/issue_template.md) and simply [paste it here](https://github.com/azerothcore/azerothcore-wotlk/issues/new?template=).

 ### Links